READ ALL ABOUT IT

 Anopheles Gambiae mosquitoes

-This mosquito, commonly known as the African Malaria Mosquito is known for spreading malaria.
-They are found throughout tropical Africa and are the major vectors for the malaria virus.
-They mostly bite at night, so mosquito bed nets are important in Anopheles Gambaiae-infested areas.
+This mosquito, commonly known as the African Malaria Mosquito, is known for spreading malaria.
+It is found throughout tropical Africa and is the major vector for the malaria virus.
+Because it mostly bites at night, mosquito bed nets are important in Anopheles Gambaiae-infested areas.

 Mansonia Mosquitoes